MLobo1997/sokoban3D/README.md

 [Miguel Lobo Leite](https://github.com/MLobo1997) - A cool guy, likes Distributed Systems.

 [Hugo Brandão](https://github.com/jhugobb) - Also a cool guy, but prefers CG and game making.

+If you need to see the steps on how we got to the final project, head [here](https://github.com/jhugobb/CG).
+It's our CG repo and we have all our assignements there.